misalcedo/ppp/README.md

 Then, you can use either the text or binary versions of the protocol.

-For the text version use:
+To parse or generate the text version use:
 ```rust
 use ppp::v1;
 use std::net::SocketAddr;